Nak-Danin/OnlineShop/README.md

 ## ✨ Key Features
 - 👟 Product catalog with images and descriptions
-- 🛒 Product cart intergrated with Local storage
+- 🛒 Product cart and wishlist are intergrated with Local storage
 - 🔍 filter product based on category
 - 📱 Mobile-friendly responsive layout
 - 🎨 Modern UI with Tailwind CSS & FontAwesome icons